vyapp/vy/BOOK.md

 ### Move cursor to the beginning of the file

-This Key-Command spares a lot of time.
+This keycommand spares a lot of time.
 Imagine as painful it would be moving the cursor character by character until the beginning of a big file when you were editting the end of it.

-Switch to NORMAL mode then press.
+Switch to NORMAL mode then press:

     <Key-1>